How do you work?

 Yes!
 I focus on women because my own life experiences help me connect with women in transition, but I enjoy working with men too.

-I particularly like working with men who identify as the caretaker or struggle with a feeling of not wanting to disappoint people.
+I particularly like working with men who identify as the caretaker, who want a relationship but also don’t want to lose their independence, or who struggle with not wanting to disappoint people.

 What is fierce self love?
 Isn't that selfish?